-The dictionary definition of unique is "being the only one of its kind: unlike anything else: particularly remarkable, special or unusual" and circumstance is "a fact or condition connected with or relevant to an event or action"."
-So, in summation, a unique circumstance is a parcel https://en.oxforddictionaries.com/definition/unique.
-Accessed 29 September 2018.
+The dictionary definition of unique is "being the only one of its kind; unlike anything else; particularly remarkable, special or unusual" and circumstance is "a fact or condition connected with or relevant to an event or action".
+So, in summation, a unique circumstance is a parcel condition that is remarkable, unlike anything else and is not predictable by the other location criteria.